-The R can be any number of different-structures giving rise to the large number of compounds known as glucosinolates.
+The R can be any number of different-structures giving rise to the large array of compounds known as glucosinolates.

-Notice that it they all contain a glucose-molecule, hence their name, and sulphur and nitrogen atoms that are derived from an amino acid; and a central carbon to which the R is attached.
+Notice that it they all contain a glucose-molecule, hence their name; and sulphur and nitrogen atoms that are derived from an amino acid.
+The R is attached to the central carbon.

-The importance of compounds like glucoraphanin is that, in the presence of a particular enzyme, the sugar molecule is sheared off leaving sulforaphane, the wonder phytochemical of interest to those suffering from diabetes.
+The importance of compounds like glucoraphanin is that, in the presence of a particular enzyme, the sugar molecule is sheared off leaving the wonder phytochemical of interest to those suffering from diabetes.

 That enzyme called myrosinase is released when the cells are damaged, so your kale and broccoli needs to be thoroughly chopped, or chewed; and not cooked for more than a few minutes.

 In short diabetics can live long and completely normal lives if they follow the rules.
 One of them is that they enjoy their greens daily, raw or lightly cooked and thoroughly chewed.

 Sulforaphane for diabetics really can make a meaningful change in your life.